RegularAlicorn/sysadmin-101/cheatsheets/raids.md

 * halfes usable space
 * writing penalty, each write has to be done twice

+## RAID-5
+Uses striping like RAID-0 with parity fault tolerance.
+Parity is used to recover lost data of a faulty disk within the array.

+:heavy_plus_sign:
+* tolerates single disk failure
+* parity uses less space than mirroring

+:heavy_minus_sign:
+* parity is an expensive operation for writing operations (~4 times higher)

 ## Overview
 RAID Level | Fault Tolerance | Read Performance | Write Performance | Cost-Efficency
 -----------|-----------------|------------------|-------------------|---------------